Shrimp Scampi is a classic Italian dish served in many American Italian eateries. I often get asked what does scampi mean? It is an odd word.

 Shrimp Scampi recipes can be served as an entree or appetizer and never disappoint.
 Shrimp appetizers are usually in crostini form, so similar, but not nearly as impressive of a presentation.

-While scampi is a dish served in Italy, creamy sauces like Alfredo, are Americanized.
+While the butter sauce scampi is a dish served in Italy today, creamy, cheese based sauces like this one are Americanized.
 Italians would also probably have something to say about any type of seafood being served with cheese.
 It is a big no-no.

 But I am a rule breaker!!!